How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

 \section{Model Overview}

-In this section we discuss broadly how pebble accretion timescales vary as a function of mass, which leads naturally to either sub-Earth or Jupiter mass planets.
+In this section we discuss broadly how pebble accretion timescales vary as a function of mass, which leads naturally to either sub-Earth or Jupiter mass planets in the absence of a limiting mass scale.
 We then introduce the idea of flow isolation and explain how it modifies the planetary growth processes.

-In pebble accretion, a process first reported by \cite{OK10} and \cite{lj12}, protoplanetary cores grow by accretion of solids that are marginally coupled to the local nebular gas.
+In pebble accretion, a process first reported by \cite{OK10}, \citealt{jl_2010}, and \cite{lj12}, protoplanetary cores grow by accretion of solids that are marginally coupled to the local nebular gas.
 These solids are both massive enough that they are not completely coupled to the gas, but not so massive that they are unaffected by gas drag.
 When these particles encounter growing cores, gas drag can have a substantial effect on the outcome of the interaction.
 In particular, gas drag can remove the relative kinetic energy between the particle and the protoplanet, gravitationally binding the particle at impact parameters where the particle would otherwise have been only deflected by the core's gravity.
 This increase in impact parameter can lead to dramatically faster growth rates in certain parts of parameter space.

 While pebble accretion can operate at extremely fast rates, in general the timescale for growth by pebble accretion is sensitive to both the mass of the growing protoplanet and the small body size the core is accreting.
-An example of the pebble accretion timescale at $a=0.5 \, \rm{AU}$, using the model of \citetalias{rmp_2018}, is shown in Figure \ref{fig:heatmaps}.
-The figure shows the growth timescale as a function of protoplanetary mass $M_p$ and small body radius $s$.
+An example of the pebble accretion timescale at $r=0.5 \, \rm{AU}$, using the model of \citetalias{rmp_2018}, with the disk parameters described in Section \ref{fid}, is shown in Figure \ref{fig:heatmaps}.
+The figure shows the growth timescale as a function of protoplanetary mass $M_\mathrm{p}$ and small body radius $s$.
 The two panels illustrate how growth changes in the presence of nebular turbulence, which is given in terms of the Shakura-Sunyaev $\alpha$ parameter \citep{ss_alpha}.
-As can be seen from Figure \ref{fig:heatmaps}, for large protoplanet masses ($M_p \gtrsim 10^{-6} M_\oplus$ for the $\alpha = 6.5 \times 10^{-5}$ case, and $M_p \gtrsim 10^{-3} M_\oplus$ for $\alpha = 1.3 \times 10^{-2}$) and marginally coupled particle radii ($s$ $\sim 10^{1} - 10^{3} \, \rm{cm})$, accretion occurs at an extremely rapid rate.
+As can be seen from Figure \ref{fig:heatmaps}, for large protoplanet masses ($M_\mathrm{p} \gtrsim 10^{-6} M_\oplus$ for the $\alpha = 6.5 \times 10^{-5}$ case, and $M_\mathrm{p} \gtrsim 10^{-3} M_\oplus$ for $\alpha = 1.3 \times 10^{-2}$) and marginally coupled particle radii ($s$ $\sim 10^{1} - 10^{3} \, \rm{cm})$, accretion occurs at an extremely rapid rate.
 At lower masses, however, the particle sizes that accrete on these rapid timescales are unavailable for growth, meaning the core will grow substantially more slowly.